alexmolas/humble-hn/README.md

 ## Install it from source

-To install the extension from source you only need to clone the repo
+To install the extension from the source you only need to clone the repo

 ```
 git clone git@github.com:alexmolas/humble-hn.git